-The Eighth Annual Maui Hawaiian Steel Guitar Festival is scheduled for April 15 to 17, 2016, at Kā‘anapali Beach Hotel.
+The Eighth Annual Maui Hawaiian Steel Guitar Festival will be held April 15 to 17, 2016, at Kā‘anapali Beach Hotel.

-This free event features master Hawaiian steel guitar players from around the world performing and teaching students how to play the only instrument thought to be indigenous to Hawai‘i.
+The free event will feature master Hawaiian steel guitar players from around the world performing and teaching the only instrument thought to be indigenous to Hawai‘i.

-Headliners will include Alan Akaka, Jeff Au Hoy, Bobby Ingano, Japan’s Kiyoshi “Lion” Kobayashi, Patti Maxine from California, Owana Salazar, Greg Sardinha, Hilo steel guitarist Dwight Tokumoto and Maui steel guitarists Sam Ako, Joel Katz and Geri Valdriz.
+Headliners include Alan Akaka, Jeff Au Hoy, Bobby Ingano, Japan’s Kiyoshi “Lion” Kobayashi, Patti Maxine from California, Owana Salazar, Greg Sardinha, Hilo steel guitarist Dwight Tokumoto, and Maui steel guitarists Sam Ako, Joel Katz and Geri Valdriz.

-Preceding the festival, on Wednesday and Thursday, April 13 and 14, steel guitar masters Akaka and Sardinha will conduct the Hawaiian Steel Guitar Camp.
+Preceding the festival, on Wednesday and Thursday, April 13 and 14, two of Hawai‘i’s great steel guitar masters, Alan Akaka and Greg Sardinha, will conduct the Hawaiian Steel Guitar Camp.

 For more information and to register, visit www.hawaiiansteelguitarcamp.com.

 The festival also includes a community outreach in which participating master players visit Maui public and private schools to perform and to teach students about the Hawaiian steel guitar.